hackerb9/gwordlist/README.md

 [frequency-alpha-gcide.txt](https://github.com/hackerb9/gwordlist/blob/master/frequency-alpha-gcide.txt).

 ## What got thrown away in these subcopora?
 As you can guess, since the file size went down by 90%, I tossed a lot of info.
-The biggest changes were from losing the separate counts for each year, ignoring the tags for parts of speech (e.g., I merged watch_VERB with watch_NOUN), and from combining different capitalization into a single term.
+The biggest changes were from losing the separate counts for each year, ignoring the tags for part of speech (e.g., I used only the count for "watch", which includes the counts for watch_VERB with watch_NOUN), and from combining different capitalization into a single term.
 (Each word is listed under its most frequent capitalization: for example, "London", instead of "london".)
 If you need that data, it's not hard to modify the scripts.
 Let me know if you have trouble.

 ## What got added?
 I counted up the total number of words in all the books so I could get a rough percentage of how often each word was being used in English.
 I also include a running total of the percentage so you can truncate the file wherever you want.
 (E.g., to get a list of 95% of all words used in English).